ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Security Center can:
 - Monitor security settings across on-premises and cloud workloads.
+- view the regulatory compliance of your Azure resources
 - Automatically apply required security settings to new resources as they come online.
 - Provide security recommendations that are based on your current configurations, resources, and networks.
 - Continuously monitor your resources and perform automatic security assessments to identify potential vulnerabilities before those vulnerabilities can be exploited.
 - Use machine learning to detect and block malware from being installed on your virtual machines (VMs) and other resources.
-You can also use **adaptive application controls** to define rules that list allowed applications to ensure that only applications you allow can run.
+- You can also use **adaptive application controls** to define rules that list allowed applications to run.
 - Detect and analyze potential inbound attacks and investigate threats and any post-breach activity that might have occurred.
-- Provide just-in-time access control for network ports.
-Doing so reduces your attack surface by ensuring that the network only allows traffic that you require at the time that you need it to.
+- Provide *just-in-time* access control for network ports to reduces your attack surface by ensuring that the network only allows traffic that you require at the time that you need it to.

+cannot:
+- create network rules

 **security posture**: cybersecurity policies and controls, as well as how well you can predict, prevent, and respond to security threats.